President: Sarah Thornsberry

 The Pepperdine CLS does not hold its own Bible studies.
 Instead, we take advantage of being located on the campus of a Christian school and defer to the wonderful work of Pepperdine's Graduate Student Ministries.
 Graduate Student Ministries organizes and holds 3 Bible studies a week: one for all Pepperdine graduate students, one for men, and one for women.
 Members of CLS, of course, can always be found at these.

 The Graduate Bible Study takes place every Wednesday night at 7 pm.
-Dean Perrin graciously allows us to meet in his home, where we sing, sometimes with a guitar and piano accompaniment, and enjoy fellowship with other students.
+Professor Gash graciously allows us to meet in his home, where we sing, sometimes with a guitar and piano accompaniment, and enjoy fellowship with other students.
 At this Bible study we have a guest speaker, usually a member of the Pepperdine faculty, but sometimes an alumnus or even a current student.
-As an added bonus, we get to delight in Mrs. Perrin's delicious home baked cookies and brownies.

 There are also Men's and Women's Bible studies meeting weekly.
 If you have an interest, please contact Kimberly McCall at Kimberly.L.McCall@pepperdine.edu to get in contact with those Bible study leaders.